cap-js/docs/java/change-tracking.md

 :::warning Validation required
-If the target of the association is missing, for example, when an entity is updated with the ID for a customer that does not exist, the changelog entry will not be created.
+If the target of the association is missing, for example, when an entity is updated with the ID for a customer that does not exist, the changelog entry is not created.
 You need to validate such cases in the custom code or use annotations, for example, [`@assert.target`](/guides/providing-services#assert-target).
 :::